 27) Visit Fare Tutava For Smoothies & Jams

-Since Moorea is a fruit-lover’s paradise, the make quite a wide variety of jams, marmalades, smoothies, etc. There’s a popular place called Fare Tutava (located right off the road near Opunohu Bay).
+Since Moorea is a fruit paradise, they make quite a wide variety of jams, marmalades, smoothies, and more.
+There’s a popular place called Fare Tutava (located right off the road near Opunohu Bay).

-I visited this place two different times on my Moorea Food Tour as well as my ATV Tour, so if you end up booking one of those, I’m sure you’ll get to try their jam tasting and order a fresh smoothie.
+I visited this place two different times on my Moorea Food Tour as well as my ATV Tour.
+So if you book one of those, I’m sure you’ll get to try their jam-tasting and order a fresh smoothie.

-But if you decide to do things on your own and not book any tours, definitely check it out as a quick pit-stop.
+However, if you decide to do things on your own and not book any tours, definitely check it out as a quick pit stop.
 They also have a wide variety of affordable souvenirs for purchase (which also make great gifts to bring home).

-Last, but certainly not least, Since French Polynesia is such a remote destination, there’s very little light pollution – making it IDEAL for getting beautiful stargazing and photos of the Milky Way Galaxy.
+Last but certainly not least, since French Polynesia is such a remote destination, there’s very little light pollution.
+So, one of the top things to do in Moorea is enjoy the IDEAL situation for beautiful stargazing and photos of the Milky Way Galaxy.

-If you’re a photographer, be sure to bring along a travel tri-pod and wide angle lens, because some of my favorite astrophotography shots I’ve ever taken were in Moorea.
+If you’re a photographer, bring a travel tripod and wide-angle lens along because some of my favorite astrophotography shots I’ve ever taken were in Moorea.

-Spending one-week on this magical island was an experience I’ll never forget, and I have no doubts that you’ll love your visit if you check out as many of these recommendations!
+When it comes to finding things to do, Moorea does not disappoint.
+Spending one week on this magical island was an experience I’ll never forget, and I have no doubts that you’ll love your visit if you check out as many of these recommendations!
 Also, be sure to watch my Instagram Story highlight reel from Moorea!